yeti-platform/yeti/doc/use-cases.rst

 * **Tags that link to this entity** - Observables tagged with the Tags specified here will be linked to this Entity.
 See note below for more information.
-* **Bind to entities** - Allows you to bind this entity to another one. malware to TTPs, actors to malware, etc.
+* **Bind to entities** - Allows you to bind this entity to another one.
+Malware to TTPs, actors to malware, etc.
 * **Aliases** - Other known names for this entity.
 This field will be indexed in search too.

 .. note:: Tags are a way to quickly assess an Observable's context.
 Yeti also uses tags